Term Student Program

 - your own daily practice at home and/or work;

-- regular involvement at the Zen Center, especially monthly Fusatsu;
+- regular involvement at the Zen Center, especially quarterly Fusatsu;

 These are tied together with a Vow of Practice.
 A Vow of Practice is something that can be done on your own, independent of the Term Student program.
 It often includes a theme, or statement of purpose.
 When we wish to intensify our practice, there is usually an underlying motivation that calls us to do this.
 It can be helpful to recognize and identify this purpose, and include it in the vow.